xcart/xcart-docs/_pages/kb_en/payments/paypal/comparison.md

 ## PayPal Payflow Link

-PayPal Payflow Link - NOTES:
+There are no startup or termination fees with PayPal Payflow Link, only the regular PayPal transaction fees.
+This integration combines credit card processing with PayPal Express Checkout functionality.
+Do not turn PayPal Express Checkout on, or the two versions will conflict with one another.

+With Payflow Link, your customers are linked to _Order_ forms on PayPal’s secure Web server where transactions are processed in real time.

+Customizable to your Web site.
+You can customize the look and feel of the PayPalhosted Order forms to reflect your Web site design.
+ Responsive and reliable.
+Payflow Link immediately advises customers whether their transaction was successful.
+ Email receipt notification.
+With approved transactions, Payflow Link can send an email confirmation receipt to you and to your customers.
+ High security.
+All transactions processed on PayPal-hosted forms occur over secure SSL connections.
+All certificates required to ensure both authentication and security are hosted by PayPal.
+You can specify that only certain Web pages (for example, your e-commerce site) are valid entry points for the transaction processing pages.
+ Fraud protection.
+Payflow Link supports a large set of automated fraud protection tools, including Card Security Code (CSC).

+{% note info %}
-1. If your Web site processes more than 500 transactions per month, you should consider using Payflow Pro, PayPal’s high performance Internet payment solution
+If your Web site processes more than 500 transactions per month, you should consider using Payflow Pro, PayPal’s high performance Internet payment solution.
-2. Includes PayPal Express Checkout
+{% endnote %}

 ## PayPal powered by Braintree